 The Office of the USTR, through the Trade Policy Staff Committee (TPSC), is also conducting an environmental impact study of the U.S.-Jordan FTA.
 This environmental review responds to a new U.S. commitment to "factor environmental considerations into the development of its trade negotiating objectives," embodied in Executive Order 13141, issued by President Clinton on November 16, 1999.
-Some view this Executive Order as the Administration's response to criticisms of the environmental effects of United States trade policy expressed before and during the November 1999 Seattle Round of the World Trade Organization (WTO) talks.
-(Coincidentally, violent confrontations between the police and protesters in Seattle curtailed the agenda of the WTO talks, forcing Jordan's accession to the WTO to be deferred until April 2000.)
-Many individuals and groups concerned with trade and environmental issues watched the U.S.-Jordanian negotiations with great interest since their results could serve as a model for future U.S. trade negotiating strategy on environmental issues.
+Some view this Executive Order as the Clinton Administration's response to criticisms of the environmental effects of United States trade policy expressed before and during the November 1999 Seattle Round of the World Trade Organization (WTO) talks.
+(Coincidentally, violent confrontations between the police and protesters in Seattle curtailed the agenda of the WTO talks, forcing Jordan's accession to the WTO to be deferred until April 2000.
+Many individuals and groups concerned with the nexus between trade and environmental issues watched the U.S.-Jordanian negotiations with great interest since their results could serve as a model for future U.S. trade negotiating strategy on environmental issues.

-In September 2000, the USTR released a draft environmental review of the proposed U.S.-Jordan FTA.
-In this draft review, the USTR stated that "the U.S.
+In September 2000, the USTR released a draft environmental review of the proposed U.S.-Jordan FTA.21 In this draft review, the USTR stated that "the U.S. Government (USG) expects that the FTA with Jordan will not have any significant environmental effects in the United States.
+While it is conceivable that there may be instances in which environmental effects are concentrated regionally or sectorally in the United States, the USG could not identify any such instances."